What Are Metal Pokémon Cards?

 Conclusion

-This does raise the question of whether The Pokémon Company producing more in the future.
+This does raise the question of whether The Pokémon Company will be producing more in the future.
 It may happen, it may not.
 They know that, and that’s why these two cards were a special part of the 25th anniversary.
 With all this to consider, are you still hunting for a UPC?

-2 thoughts on “Metal Pokémon Cards- What Are They?”
+6 thoughts on “Metal Pokémon Cards- What Are They?”

 PSA 7: 1